Crater Lake National Park

 Getting There

-How to Travel to Wind Cave National Park
+How to Travel to Crater Lake National Park

 Traveling to Crater Lake National Park involves planning your route carefully to make the most of your journey.
 The park is located in southern Oregon, with the nearest major airports in Medford (about 75 miles away) and Klamath Falls (about 60 miles away).
 From these locations, you can rent a car and drive to the park, as it is not serviced by public transportation.
 For those coming from farther afield, Portland (250 miles) and Eugene (165 miles) are larger cities that also serve as gateways to the region, though they are farther from the park.
 Having a reliable vehicle is essential, as you’ll need it not only to reach Crater Lake but also to navigate its scenic Rim Drive and other points of interest within the park.